cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 }
 ```

-### 2.4 Concept Metadata ROUTE: `<url>/vis-backend-agent/type/{type}`
+### 2.4 Concept Metadata Route: `<baseURL>/vis-backend-agent/type/{type}`

 This route serves as an endpoint to retrieve all available ontology classes and subclasses along with their human readable labels and descriptions associated with the type.
-Users can send a `GET` request to `<url>/vis-backend-agent/type/{type}`, where `{type}` is the requested identifier that must correspond to a target class in `./resources/application-form.json`.
+Users can send a `GET` request to `<baseURL>/vis-backend-agent/type/{type}`, where `{type}` is the requested identifier that must correspond to a target class in `./resources/application-form.json`.

 If successful, the response will return an array of objects in the following format: